Ethical Investment & banking

 Strong ethical investment and banking policies ensure an institution’s financial practices are conducted transparently and in an economically-viable and socially-responsible manner.
-Investments in the fossil fuel industry, companies involved in the operation of border infrastructure or the arms trade can be contradictory to an institution's broader aims and goals.
-This is why the People & Planet University League focuses not only on the transparency of university investments, but also the areas and sectors where these are held.
+Investments in the fossil fuel industry, the arms trade or companies involved in the operation of border infrastructure can be contradictory to an institution's broader aims and goals.
+This is why the People & Planet University League focuses not only on the transparency of university investments, but also the areas and sectors where those investments are held.

-60% of UK universities have now taken action to reduce or remove their investments in fossil fuel companies.
-This means that those who have not divested are now in the minority.
-Investments in the fossil fuel industry are incompatible with institutional carbon reduction strategies, uphold the injustices experienced by communities on the frontlines of extraction and climate change, and are financially precarious.
-Experts including The World Bank have warned against the ‘Carbon Bubble’, which could see billions of pounds lost if investments are kept in coal, tar sands, oil and gas.
-Fossil Free is part of a global movement that has led to over $40 trillion worth of support being extracted from the industry.
-This is a culture shift that acknowledges both the importance of cutting finance to fossil fuel projects and revoking the social licence that gives fossil fuel companies a space to dominate energy production and climate policy.
+Over 75% of UK universities (116/149) have now committed to exclude fossil fuel companies from their investments.
+This means that those yet to publicly commit are behind the curve.
+Investments in the fossil fuel industry uphold the injustices experienced by communities on the frontlines of fossil fuel extraction projects and the climate crisis.
+They are incompatible with institutional carbon reduction strategies and are financially precarious.
+Fossil Free is part of a global movement that has led to over $40 trillion worth of support being withdrawn from the fossil fuel industry.
+This is a culture shift that acknowledges the importance of cutting finance to fossil fuel projects and revoking the social licence that gives fossil fuel companies the ability to violate the rights of the frontline communities where they operate, dominate energy production and hinder the creation of effective climate policies.

-The People & Planet University League 2022 includes new criteria (2c) on UK universities’ commitment to screen out border industry companies from their investment portfolios.
+Since 2022, the People & Planet University League has included a question (2c) on screening out border industry companies from investment portfolios.
 Migration is one of the defining human rights issues of the 21st century and governments are increasingly outsourcing the implementation of border control to the private sector.
 A vast number of border security and technology companies provide and develop the technologies and infrastructure to conduct border and immigration enforcement.
 It is widely documented how Western states’ militarised security responses to migration leads to the systematic denial of human rights, and death of refugees, asylum seekers, migrants, and racialised communities.
 Ethical investment experts increasingly highlight the legal and reputational risks of investing in the Border Industry.
 Through removing investments from border companies, UK universities can reflect their commitment to upholding fundamental human rights in their investment practices.

-Universities will be assessed on all ethical investment policy criteria even if they do not currently hold investment portfolios.
-21 of the universities that have made commitments to never invest in fossil fuels are universities that do not hold investments and these universities can take the same approach to their position on the operation of border infrastructure.
-People & Planet understand that it is possible for these universities to pass and review ethical investment policies before investing becomes an option for them.
-It is much easier for those universities to pass and review policy now - pre-investment - rather than wait until funds have been invested in, and then require a divestment process.
+Universities will be assessed on all ethical investment policy questions even if they do not currently hold investments.
+23 of the universities that have made commitments to never invest in fossil fuels do not hold any investments, and these ‘no investment’ universities can take the same approach to border industry companies.
+These universities can - and do - pass and review ethical investment policies before investing becomes an option for them.
+It is much easier to pass and review investment policies pre-investment rather than wait until funds have been invested in, which then require a divestment process.

 Signposts: